Home » Blog » Uncategorized » Do Cats Really Help Get Rid of Mice?

 Age, health, and agility of the cat

 A cat's age, health, and agility can all affect its ability to catch mice.
-Younger cats are generally more active and agile than older cats, which can make them better hunters.
+Younger cats are generally more active and agile than older cats, making them better hunters.
 Similarly, cats that are in good health and have good eyesight and reflexes are more likely to catch mice than cats that are sick or have poor eyesight.

 Training and previous experience with hunting